Ghostscypher/dijkstra/README.md

-# Djikstra's algorithm
+# Dijkstra's algorithm

 ## Introduction

-Djikstra's algorithm is a pathfinding algorithm that finds the shortest path by calculating the shortest distance from the start node to all other nodes.
+Dijkstra's algorithm is a pathfinding algorithm that finds the shortest path by calculating the shortest distance from the start node to all other nodes.
 The algorithm uses a priority queue to find the shortest path between two points.

 ## Installation

 To run the simulation, simply clone the repository and open the `index.html` file in your browser.
-Alternatively, you can visit the [GitHub Pages](https://ghostscypher.github.io/djikstra/src/index.html) for this repository.
+Alternatively, you can visit the [GitHub Pages](https://ghostscypher.github.io/dijkstra/src/index.html) for this repository.

 ## Explanation